-The goal behind two-phase treatment is to guide your child’s dental development and shorten the overall length of treatment they would’ve required had they only gotten braces in their late teens.
+The goal behind the two-phase treatment is to guide your child’s dental development and shorten the overall length of treatment they would’ve required had they only gotten braces in their late teens.

 We want to make sure that your kid’s dental health is as optimal as possible, but this also means some additional considerations.

 Wearing braces will help your child’s dental health in the long run, but you must help them maintain good dental hygiene.